 Day 3: Kunashir Island, Kuril Islands

-Kunashir is the largest island in the Kuril chain with its southern tip only 10 miles from the shores of the Japanese island of Hokkaido and there is an ongoing territorial dispute between the two countries since all these islands were annexed by the Russians at the end of the Second World War.
+Kunashir is the largest island in the Kuril chain with its southern tip only 10 miles from the shores of the Japanese island of Hokkaido.

-We have a couple of options for a landing (depending on local permissions and the sea state) and this first excursion will give us an opportunity to look for a number of species we are unlikely to have seen before.
+We have a couple of options for a landing (depending on local permissions and the sea state) and this first excursion will give us an opportunity to look for a number of species we are unlikely to see later in the trip.

 Although we have only seen them very occasionally, the woodlands here do hold Blakiston’s Fish Owl and there are Crested Kingfishers on the rivers, however, we have better chances of locating Oriental Turtle Dove, Japanese Pygmy Woodpecker, Eastern Crowned Warbler, Asian Brown Flycatcher and Narcissus Flycatcher.